 Adding trees has consequences of course.
 More equipment (and more fuel and electric power to run it), more fertilizer, more people needed to prune from February through March, and still more to harvest in October.
 The logistics can get gnarly, especially around harvest time, since one requirement of top-quality oil is pressing the olives within 24 hours of pulling them off the trees.
 It’s one thing to do that with 80 trees, quite another with 300 or 500 trees, especially since nearly everyone in the area is harvesting in the same two-week period.
 Some planning is required, along with multiple vehicles and lots of work.

 Will all that added work and expense be worthwhile?
 Any seasoned grower in these parts will tell you that no one ever got rich making olive oil on small parcels of hilly Tuscan land.
 That’s one reason Mr Rovida has let the majority of Poggiosole's trees go more or less to seed.
-The effort and costs associated with a well-maintained olive grove need to be viewed in the broader context of caring for the land, of the animals that traverse, nest, and grow on it, and of making something exceptional by hand.
+The effort and costs associated with well-maintained olive groves need to be viewed in the broader context of caring for the land, of the animals that traverse, nest, and grow on it, and of making something exceptional by hand.